 “Systems using bio-acoustics are the most effective sonic devices available as they act on the birds’ instinct to avoid danger.
 Their effectiveness is determined by the use of species-specific calls and the availability of alternative areas to move to.
 Although such systems can be placed in a field on a random timer sequence, birds will quickly habituate to such a device if it is not frequently moved, and it may cause noise nuisance in adjacent areas.
 A manually-operated system that is used only when birds are present will be more expensive but will also be more effective and less likely to become a nuisance.
 With all systems, sound transmission will be influenced by ambient temperature, wind direction and reflections from surrounding features such as buildings, and such factors need to be taken into consideration when siting sonic devices (Scarecrow Bio-acoustic Systems website).
 As with most methods of bird control, an integrated approach using a variety of techniques is likely to be more effective and reduce habituation rates (Schmidt and Johnson 1983).”

-There are a considerable number of branded ultrasonic pigeon & bird scarers on the market and we have taken a small sample, listed below:
+There are a considerable number of branded ultrasonic pigeon & bird scarers on the market and Amazon stock a varied range.
+Some combine ultrasound with a strobe light and a sensor and solar powered units to run them are also available.

 To date we have been unable to find any user reviews for ultrasonic pigeon & bird scarers but we will update this section as and when user reviews are made available to us.
 If you are able to provide a user review for ultrasonic pigeon & bird scarers please contact the Pigeon Control Resource Centre.